apache/pulsar/site2/docs/cookbooks-retention-expiry.md

 - If you need infinite retention, set the values of time limit and size limit to `-1`.
 - If you want to disable retention policy, set the values of time limit and size limit to `0`.
 Retention policy is disabled by default.

-When you set a size limit of, for example, 10 gigabytes, and set the time limit to `-1`, then the acknowledged messages in all topics in the namespace are retained until the topic size reaches the limit(10 gigabytes).
-If you set a time limit of, for example, 1 day, and set the size limit to `-1`, then the acknowledged messages for all topics in the namespace are retained for 24 hours.
+When you set a size limit of, for example, 10 gigabytes, and set the time limit to `-1`, then the acknowledged messages in all topics in the namespace are retained until the topic size reaches the size limit(10 gigabytes).
+If you set a time limit of, for example, 1 day, and set the size limit to `-1`, then the acknowledged messages for all topics in the namespace are retained for 1 day.

 The retention settings apply to all messages on topics that do not have any subscriptions, or to messages that have been acked by all subscriptions.
 The retention policy settings do not affect unacknowledged messages on topics with subscriptions.
 The unacknowledged messages are controlled by the backlog quota.